Watch this video to learn how ice dams form and how Green Factor Insulation, your local Dr. Energy Saver contractor, can help prevent them!

 We offer effective air sealing and a wide range of high-performance attic insulation options, including spray foam and blown-in insulation.

 For an effective solution to your ice dam problem, contact the energy specialists at Green Factor Insulation today to request an inspection and get a free estimate to upgrade your home insulation.
-We work in Topeka, Lawrence, Olathe, Overland Park, Miami, Shawnee, Lenexa, Gardner, Ottawa, Tecumseh and throughout the state.
+We work in Kansas City, Overland Park, Lawrence, Olathe, Topeka, Independence, Lees Summit, Shawnee, Manhattan, Blue Springs and throughout the state.

 We can also conduct a home energy evaluation to pinpoint the problem areas in your home and provide you with a list of recommended improvements that can provide you with the greatest comfort and energy savings.